-“It’s so nice to finally hear your voice,” my English professor said when I walked into her office.
-She was being encouraging, but inside I cringed, because her statement affirmed what I already knew — that I was too quiet and struggled to speak my mind in front of the class.
+“It’s so nice to finally hear your voice,” my English professor says as I walk into her office.
+She’s trying to be encouraging, but inside, I cringe, because her statement confirms something terrible I already know about myself — I’m too quiet.

-Initially I struggled to participate, putting tremendous pressure on myself to speak, but then one day, this strategy backfired.
-I had forced myself to speak but hadn’t really planned what I was going to say, and my professor, a Yale graduate who relished fast-moving discussions of literary theory, grew impatient.
+Then one day, this strategy backfired.
+I had forced myself to speak up during a debate, but I hadn’t really planned what I was going to say.
+My professor, a Yale graduate who relished fast-moving discussions of literary theory, grew impatient.

-“What’s your point?” he demanded irritably, and I quickly wrapped up my statement, burning with embarrassment and fighting back tears.
+“What’s your point?” he demanded irritably, scolding me in front of the whole class.
+I quickly wrapped up my statement, burning with embarrassment and fighting back tears.

 After this incident, I stopped speaking in that class altogether, and my participation in other classes dropped as well.
 Throughout college and graduate school, my lack of participation was noted by my professors, who rarely seemed to understand that speaking in front of the class was extremely difficult for me.